Q: Will SJP II require student immunizations and vaccinations?

 Q: Will my child learn Latin?
 If so, how will my child be taught?

 A: Children at St. John Paul II Classical School will indeed be taught Latin.
-Latin is an essential component of a classical curriculum because it will eventually allow students to read the greatest works of Church History and Western Civilization in their original language.
+Latin is an essential component of a classical curriculum because it will eventually allow students to read the greatest works of Church history and Western Civilization in their original language.
 Additionally, Latin offers a firm foundation in grammar and critical thinking.

 In Kindergarten and 1st grade, Latin will be taught using a program called Song School Latin.
 With the help of this program, students will become familiar with Latin vocabulary and some crucial endings using songs, fables, rhymes, jingles, and fun visuals.
 In these early grades, Latin will be taught in much the same way that modern languages are taught in the early stages.
 In Kindergarten and 1st grade, students will be prepared to dive further into the study of the Latin language.

-From second to eighth grade, Latin will be taught using the Memoria Press series: Prima Latina, Latin Christiana, and the Latin Form series 1-4.
+From 2nd to 8th grade, Latin will be taught using the Memoria Press series: Prima Latina, Latin Christiana, and the Latin Form series 1-4.
 In these years, Latin will be taught in a systematic, clear, and concise manner, emphasizing the understanding of Latin grammar and the accumulation of Latin vocabulary.
 Another component of this curriculum is the inclusion of Roman history and culture.
 As part of this, students will begin to develop an understanding of the Incarnation’s influence on Western civilization.

 The goal of our Latin program is to prepare students to read works such as Caesar’s Gallic Wars, Cicero’s orations and letters, Virgil’s The Aeneid, St. Augustine’s Confessions, and, most importantly, Holy Scripture.
 Students will also gain knowledge of the history and culture of our Christian heritage.